totaljs/jComponent/readme.md

 <element data-component-init="" />
 <!--
-    It's not required and must contain name of function which is executed when the component is ready. `function init(component) {}`.
+    It's not required and must contain name of the function which is executed when the component is ready. `function init(component) {}`.
 -->

 <element data-component-template="" />
 <!--
-    It's not required and can contain only URL address to component template.
+    It's not required and can contain only URL address to the component template.
 The library automatically downloads the content and sends it to the component (into the `make` delegate).
+IMPORTANT: uf the value starts with `.` or `#` or contains `[` then jComponent uses DOM selector and the HTML of the selector will be the template.
 -->

 <element data-component-dependencies="" />